unoplatform/uno.extensions/doc/Reference/Markup/Templates.md

 ```

 > [!WARNING]
 > The delegate property `item` will be null and cannot be used to access the state of the model.
-Attempting to access property values directly will result in a NullReferenceException.
+Attempting to access property values directly will result in a `NullReferenceException`.
 You must use Bindings to set values from your Model.
 If you need to dynamically update the view based on the state of the model, you should consider using a `DataTemplateSelector` instead.

 ### DataTemplateSelector